Mailis/EstNer/cloud/readme.md

 INSTALLATION
 ===================
-Installation for master instance is describein master folder.
+Installation for master instance is described in master folder.
-Installation for worker instance is describein worker folder.
+Installation for worker instance is described in worker folder.

 DOCUMENTATION
 ===================